wrakrpg/wrakrpg/docs/terms.md

 # Terms of Service

-Last Updated: November 26, 2024
+Last Updated: December 3, 2024

 ## 1. Acceptance of Terms